-Amazon is stepping into telehealth with fixed-price treatments for Prime members, sending Hims & Hers stock (HIMS) tumbling 24% on Thursday—their worst day ever.
+Amazon is stepping into telehealth with fixed-price treatments for Prime members, sending Hims & Hers stock (HIMS) tumbling 24% on Thursday—its worst day ever.

-The announcement immediately led Bank of America to downgrade Hims & Hers from “buy” to “underperform.”
-Analysts noted Amazon’s offerings undercut Hims & Hers by 29% on hair loss treatments and 42% on erectile dysfunction medications.
+After the announcement, Bank of America (BofA) downgraded Hims & Hers from “buy” to “underperform,” citing Amazon's pricing advantage of 29% on hair loss treatments and 42% on erectile dysfunction medications.

 That poses a serious threat to the company’s profit margins, which top 80% on these products.